[Update: 13 September 2019]

 In March this year, Mobike was hoping to bow out of Singapore graciously.

-The firm put in an application to the Land Transport Authority (LTA) to surrender their bike-sharing license, and LTA was assessing their request.
+The firm put in an application to the LTA to surrender their bike-sharing license, and LTA was assessing their request.

 Perhaps they realised, like their fellow competitors from the first bike-sharing wave, they had bitten off more than they could chew and weren’t making money.